rollyourown-xyz/ryo-nextcloud/README.md

 1. Acquire [a domain](https://rollyourown.xyz/rollyourown/how_to_use/deploy/#a-domain) to use for your project, or re-use a domain you already own

-2. Prepare a [control node](https://rollyourown.xyz/rollyourown/how_to_use/control_node/) with the basic software to run the [rollyourown.xyz](https://rollyourown.xyz) automation scripts, or use an existing control node you have previously set up
+2. Prepare a [control node](https://rollyourown.xyz/rollyourown/how_to_use/control_node/) with the basic software to run the rollyourown automation scripts, or use an existing control node you have previously set up

 3. Prepare a [host server](https://rollyourown.xyz/rollyourown/how_to_use/host_server/) for deploying the project to, or use an existing host server you have previously set up